mschinagaines/US-State-Tax-Collections/README.md

 **Questions for Analysis**
 - What type of tax generates the most capital per year?
 The least?
-And on average?
+And on average? \
 - What years had the highest taxes collected?
 The least?
-The average?
+The average? \

 **Key Stakeholders** \
-Key stakeholders in this analysis would include the Internal Revenue Service (IRS), and the U.S. Department of Treasury,. 👥
+Key stakeholders in this analysis would include the Internal Revenue Service (IRS), and the U.S. Department of Treasury.

 **Data Source**\
-The [NYPD Motor Vehicle Collision](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95) dataset includes details of Motor Vehicle Collisions in New York City provided by the Police Department (NYPD) from 2012 to the present.
-This dataset is updated daily.
-It includes information such as borough, zip_code, contributing factors, and injured/fatality statistics.
+The [State Tax Collections by Category: US and States 2016 - 2020](https://data.census.gov/cedsci/table?q=United%20States&tid=GOVSTIMESERIES.GS00TC02&hidePreview=true) dataset includes details about the public finance and public employment data for the U.S. national state and local government sector.
+This data was released on June 21st, 2021 and it comes from the census of governments and its annual files related on a flow basis.
+Information in this dataset include geographic area name, year, meaning of survey component, aggregate description, meaning of aggregate description, meaning of type of government, and amount formatted. \

 This dataset **ROCCC**s, meaning that it is *Reliable*, *Original*, *Comprehensive*, *Current*, and *Cited*.